 Step 4: Cook The Bacon and Chop Up

-Fry the bacon, and when it reaches your desired texture, remove it from the pan and chop it up.
-Add half the bacon to the cheese mixture, leaving the rest to add on top.
+Fry the bacon until it reaches your desired texture, then remove it from the pan and chop it.
+Add half the bacon to the cheese mixture, reserving the rest for the top.

 Step 5: Create Your Mac and Cheese